- Support Vue

 - Component root nodes

-This is what a very simple example looks like in action:
+This is what an example looks like in action:

 When an element wrapped in a